-Give a new set of the documents to your health care agent and alternate agent, your primary care physician/nurse, all specialist physicians that participate in your care and the primary hospital where you receive care.
+Give a new set of the documents to your health care agent and alternate agent, your primary care physician, nurse, physician assistant, and all specialist physicians that participate in your care and the primary hospital where you receive care.
 These will replace the old version.

 Your advance directives are not designed to be effective in the event of a medical emergency.
 Advance directives provide direction for future medical care in the event the person is unable to make medical decisions.

 Ambulance personnel and all health care professionals are required to provide cardiopulmonary resuscitation (CPR) and all other life-sustaining treatment, unless they have a specific medical order to withhold treatment.
 In New York, medical orders to withhold CPR and other life-sustaining treatment are recorded on the Medical Orders for Life-Sustaining Treatment (MOLST), a New York State Department of Health form that is recognized in all settings.

 Submit your email address to receive New York's MOLST Update.

 The MOLST Update is a Newsletter dedicated to providing up-to-date information on advance care planning, MOLST and eMOLST.